SpikeyCNS/spikey/README.md

 can interact with said environment.
 In this simulator they serve as an effective, modular way to give input to and interpret feedback from the network.
-A game object is not strictly required for training a network but is highly recommended.

-Multiple games have already been made, located in spikey/games/RL for network games and spikey/gamess/MetaRL for meta analysis games.
+Multiple games have already been made, located in spikey/games.
 Find a [usage example here](#getting-started).
 In order to create new games, see [extending functionality](https://github.com/SpikeyCNS/spikey/blob/master/spikey/snn/README.md#extending-functionality).
-[Game implementations here](https://github.com/SpikeyCNS/spikey/tree/master/spikey/games/RL).
+[Game implementations here](https://github.com/SpikeyCNS/spikey/tree/master/spikey/games).

 ### Callback, Logger and Reader